-The Oxford Street East Cycleway project provides an essential link in Transport’s strategic cycling vision, connecting the Sydney CBD to suburbs in the east.
+The Oxford Street East Cycleway project provides an essential link in Transport for NSW’s (Transport) strategic bike riding vision, connecting the Sydney CBD to suburbs in the east.

-This corridor is one of the busiest corridors in Sydney, a cycleway will help rejuvenate Oxford Street by improving its amenity, encourage people of all ages to ride, improve safety for cyclists and assist in reducing congestion, noise and pollution.
+A cycleway will help rejuvenate Oxford Street by improving its amenity, encouraging people of all ages to ride, making it safer for people riding bikes and helping reduce congestion, noise and pollution.

-There are numerous Active Transport projects underway or recently completed in the city and surrounding areas of Bondi Junction, Surry Hills/Darlinghurst, CBD and Randwick.
-This is the missing link to connect these cycleways for safe passage to the Sydney CBD.
+There are numerous active transport projects underway or recently completed in the city and surrounding areas of Bondi Junction, Surry Hills/Darlinghurst, the CBD and Randwick.
+This is the missing link to connect these cycleways for safer travel between the Eastern Suburbs and Sydney CBD.

-The Oxford Street East Cycleway Project proposes a two-way cycleway on the south side of Oxford Street between Paddington Gates and Taylor Square.
-The Project will change the allocation of road space, reducing four traffic lanes to two, and retaining two bus lanes and kerbside parking.
+The Oxford Street East Cycleway project proposes a two-way cycleway on the south side of Oxford Street between Paddington Gates and Taylor Square.
+It will change the allocation of road space, reducing four traffic lanes to two and retaining two bus lanes and kerbside parking.

 - The cycleway would help to rejuvenate Oxford Street.
 Historically Oxford Street has hosted a mix of businesses, educational institutions, health facilities and visitor destinations.
 Replacing two lanes of traffic with a separated cycleway will enhance the amenity of Oxford Street and provide opportunities for place making by reducing traffic, noise and air pollution.

 - The cycleway would improve safety.
-According to the City of Sydney, about 2,000 people ride a bike along Oxford Street every day.
-They have no choice but to ride alongside cars and share the bus lane with buses during the peak period.
-Cycling research shows that to create a mode shift change to cycling we need to ensure people of all ages and abilities have a safe passage.
-A separated bike lane would provide a dedicated and safe bike route for a wide range of riders.
+Bike riders have no choice but to ride alongside cars and share the bus lane with buses during the peak period.
+Research shows that to create a mode shift change to bike riding we need to ensure people of all ages and abilities have a safe passage.
+A separated bike lane would provide a dedicated and safer bike route for a wide range of riders.

 - The cycleway would encourage more people to choose bikes over cars.
-Cycling has been identified as a critical part of Sydney’s future transport solution - especially for short trips under five kilometres.
+Bike riding has been identified as a critical part of Sydney’s future transport solution - especially for short trips under five kilometres.
 That’s roughly the distance between Bondi Junction and the City.
-Completing a separated cycleway between these two destinations would make cycling a safe, reliable and viable transport option for more people.
+Completing a separated cycleway between these two destinations would make bike riding a safer, reliable and viable transport option for more people.

 |2021||City of Sydney commence strategic design|